REQUIREMENTS FOR GRADUATION

 Please note: Student enrolled in UCONN ECE courses are required to take the final exam.

-Courses are identified by a three-digit number followed by two digits: 00, 04, 06, or 08.
-These numbers are also used to determine weight differentials and grade point averages using the following formula.
-Grades in courses ending in 08 will be weighted and multiplied by a factor of 1.08 (Advanced Placement and College Courses).
-Grades in courses ending in 06 will be weighted and multiplied by a factor of 1.06 (Honors Courses).
-Grades in courses ending in 04 will be weighted and multiplied by a factor of 1.04 (College Preparatory courses).
+The last two digits of a course number (00, 04, 06, or 08) are used to determine weight differentials and grade point averages using the following formula.
+For cumulative GPA and ranking only, grades in courses ending in 08 will be weighted and multiplied by a factor of 1.08; grades in courses ending in 06 will be weighted and multiplied by a factor of 1.06 and grades in courses ending in 04 will be weighted and multiplied by a factor of 1.04.

-Rank in class is based upon weighted grade averages.
-Class rank and academic average are available at the end of the junior year and the end of the first semester of the senior year.
-The students who rank number one and number two at the end of the first semester of the senior year earn the rank of valedictorian and salutatorian if they have been students of Torrington High School for a minimum of two and one-half years.
+The students who rank number one and number two at the end of the first semester of the senior year earn the rank of valedictorian and salutatorian if they have been students at Torrington High School for a minimum of two and one-half years.

-Students whose grades are incomplete will receive an "I" on their report cards.
-Teachers will notify students of the date by which these incompletes must be resolved.
-A period of ten school days from the close of the marking period is considered the maximum time for resolving incompletes unless extreme and unusual student circumstances exist.
-Any deviation from this ten school day period needs approval of the Principal in writing.
+In special circumstances, students whose grades are incomplete will receive an "I" on their report cards.
+A period of ten (10) school days is considered the maximum time for resolving incompletes unless extreme and unusual student circumstances exist.
 If work is not accomplished by the cutoff date, the students grade will be computed without benefit of those assignments.

 CREDIT FOR COURSES TAKEN OUTSIDE THE THS PROGRAM

-All withdrawals are done through the students counselor in the guidance department.
-Students must have written permission of their parents to withdraw from school until they have reached eighteen years of age.
+All withdrawals are done through the students counselor in the School Counseling Department.
+Students under eighteen years of age must have their parents/guardians come to the School Counseling Department to sign necessary forms for withdrawal from school.
 Students must return all book/materials that belong to the school prior to withdrawing.
 If books/materials have been lost or stolen, the student must pay replacement costs.
-No transcripts can be released if students do not follow the official withdrawal process through the guidance department.
-IN ACCORDANCE WITH STATE STATUTES, STUDENTS WHO WITDRAW FROM SCHOOL MAY BE REQUIRED TO WAIT UP TO 90 DAYS BEFORE RE-ENROLLING.
+No transcripts can be released if students do not follow the official withdrawal process through the School Counseling Department.
+IN ACCORDANCE WITH STATE STATUTES, STUDENTS WHO WITHDRAW FROM SCHOOL MAY BE REQUIRED TO WAIT UP TO 90 DAYS BEFORE RE-ENROLLING.

-Report cards will be issued at the end of each quarter.
+Report cards will be mailed at the end of each marking period.